MarcusGrass/p2proxy/Readme.md

 To build release, you need to set up signing-configs, [see the flutter docs](https://docs.flutter.dev/deployment/android#configure-signing-in-gradle)

+## Downloading

+For targets that are easy to build for and test with a VM (`generic linux`, `debian`, and `windows`) signed binaries/packages are supplied under releases.

+`p2proxyd` and `p2proxy-cli` can (and are) compiled statically for Linux in both cases. `p2proxy-desktop` has a dependency on `libgtk` and `libglib`, so that's compiled on debian `bullseye` for compatibility.
+It should work on any reasonably up-to-date linux install.

+I'm assuming that windows users won't run `p2proxyd`, but there's no technical reason that that can't be built or run on windows either.

 ```shell
 cd p2proxy_fl && flutter build appbundle --debug